flag-UK

 City Hall

 A monumental domed building [below, right] designed in the 1890s and completed in 1916.
 A splendidly old-school exhibition on city history – paintings, wall displays and curios – is free and stretches through room after lofty room.
-In manicured grounds the Titanic Memorial Garden has the names of all 1,512 victims engraved in bronze.
+In manicured grounds, the Titanic Memorial Garden has the names of all 1,512 victims engraved in bronze.

 Oh Yeah Music Bus Tour